sophon-crypto/fairstaking1kv/1kv-edst.md

 Totally allocation:  3000$

 ### Server Fee: 6 months
- (8vCPU + 16GiB + 500GiB SSD + 10Mbps) * 6 = $2400
+Server is used to build the native polkadot app and deploy the 1kv-edst dashboard (8vCPU + 16GiB + 500GiB SSD + 10Mbps) * 6 = $2400

 #### Budget